Having a feeding tube

-A feeding tube can be placed into your small bowel either through a nostril (nasojejunal tube) or through an opening on the outside of your abdomen (jejunostomy or J-tube).
+A feeding tube can be placed into your small bowel either through a nostril (nasojejunal tube) or with an operation that places a tube through the skin of your abdomen (jejunostomy or J-tube).

 Your doctor will remove the feeding tube when it is no longer required.

-Having a feeding tube inserted is a major change.
-It can take time to adjust to a feeding tube and it is common to have a lot of questions.
-It may help to talk to your family, or to a counsellor or nurse.
-You can also call Cancer Council 13 11 20 for information and support.
+Having a feeding tube is a major change and it’s common to have a lot of questions.
+Getting used to having a feeding tube takes time.
+For information, talk to a dietitian or nurse.
+A counsellor or psychologist can provide emotional support and coping strategies.
+You can also call Cancer Council 13 11 20.